prabhavad/System-Heirarchy/README.md

 ```

 ###Boot Devices
+A boot device is any piece of hardware that can read or contains the files required for a computer to start.
+For example, a floppy disk drive, CD-ROM drive, DVD drive, and USB jump drive are all considered bootable devices.
+However, unless the necessary boot files are stored on the drive, diskette, or disc the computer will not be able to boot from that device.
 ```
 BIOS supports booting from devices such as:
 a.
 A local hard disk drive via the Master Boot Record (MBR) (and of several MS-DOS partitions on such a disk, or GPT through GRUB 2).